eduardolbruno/eduardolbruno/README.md

 # Greetings, Humanoid! 👋🤖

 Hi there!
-I'm Eduardo, a software developer and tech enthusiast.
+I'm Eduardo, a software engineer and tech enthusiast.

 ## About Me